 - If you outgrow Wix and decide to move on from the platform, you cannot migrate your website data elsewhere easily.

 - Although workarounds to make a Wix website mobile-responsive, the website that you build with Wix is not fully responsive.
-With approximately half of the web traffic being generated from mobile devices, it critical to ensure your website has a responsive web design.
+With approximately half of the web traffic being generated from mobile devices, it is critical to ensure your website has a responsive web design.
 This is an important factor to consider before building a website using Wix as an e-commerce platform.

 - Websites built with Wix don’t currently meet Google’s Core Web Vitals standards.
 In other words, Core Web Vitals are a set of metrics related to the speed, responsiveness, and visual stability of a website.
 Until Wix can comply with this new standard, you may want to strongly consider investing in another e-commerce platform.
-Failure to comply and maintain these standards can lead to actively lower search rankings on Google.
-Core Web Vitals goes into effect May 2021.
+Failure to comply with and maintain these standards can lead to actively lower search rankings on Google.
+Core Web Vitals goes into effect in May 2021.

 - Subject to the platform terms of service.

 Squarespace Commerce is an all-in-one solution for small business owners and solopreneurs looking to create a beautiful website.
 As of 2021, it has 2.6 million sites and online stores.
 It is a hosted e-commerce solution that gives users with minimal technical skills the ability to get started online with their own website.